WHAKA 100 Event Rules

 - Bike changes are not allowed, and the rider must cross the finish line with the same handlebar number plate they had at the start.

-- Other than at aid and water stations, riders must not receive assistance from non-participants during their event (such as the provision of hydration, nutrition etc).
-Riders can receive assistance from official event staff or medical team.
+- Other than water stations and the feedzone, riders must not receive assistance from non-participants during their event (such as the provision of hydration, nutrition, mechanical etc).

 Part 5 - Crashes & Injured riders